Czech Republic to increase minimum wage in 2021

 This marks 600 Kc rise compared to the current minimum wage of 14,600 Kc – much lower than last year’s increase of 1,250 Kc.

-According to Malacova, the Social-Democrats were in favour of a stronger increase, but were turned down during the tripartite negotiations between the government, labour unions and employers – the latter arguing that a higher minimum wage would only add some pressure on many small and medium companies already badly hit by the COVID-19 pandemic.
+According to Malacova, the Social-Democrats were in favour of a stronger increase for 2021, but were turned down during the tripartite negotiations between the government, labour unions and employers, the latter arguing that a higher minimum wage would only add some pressure on many Czech small and medium companies already badly hit by the COVID-19 pandemic.

 Government figures indicate that around 140,000 people received the minimum wage last year.